-The following steps are performed in order by signers.
+The following steps are performed in order by Signers.

 5.1.
-Determine Whether the Email Should Be Signed and by Whom
+Determine Whether the Email Should Be Signed and by Whom derived from the header according to local policy; SUBMISSION servers might only sign messages from users that are properly authenticated and authorized.

-A signer can obviously only sign email for domains for which it has a private key and the necessary knowledge of the corresponding public key and selector information.
-However, there are a number of other reasons beyond the lack of a private key why a signer could choose not to sign an email.
+A Signer can obviously only sign email for domains for which it has a private key and the necessary knowledge of the corresponding public key and selector information.
+However, there are a number of other reasons beyond the lack of a private key why a Signer could choose not to sign an email.

-INFORMATIVE NOTE: Signing modules may be incorporated into any portion of the mail system as deemed appropriate, including an MUA, a SUBMISSION server, or an MTA.
-Wherever implemented, signers should beware of signing (and thereby asserting responsibility for) messages that may be problematic.
-In particular, within a trusted enclave the signing address might be derived from the header according to local policy; SUBMISSION servers might only sign messages from users that are properly authenticated and authorized.
+INFORMATIVE NOTE: A Signer can be implemented as part of any portion of the mail system as deemed appropriate, including an MUA, a SUBMISSION server, or an MTA.
+Wherever implemented, Signers should beware of signing (and thereby asserting responsibility for) messages that may be problematic.
+In particular, within a trusted enclave, the signing domain might be